 Located at Edwards, California, in the western Mojave Desert, Armstrong is uniquely situated to take advantage of the excellent year-round flying weather, remote area and visibility to flight test some of the nation's most unique aircraft and aeronautical systems, as well as conduct flight operations for a wide variety of airborne science missions.

 In support of space exploration, the center is managing launch abort systems testing and integration, in partnership with the Johnson Space Center and Lockheed Martin, for the Orion Multi-Purpose Crew Vehicle, a spacecraft built to take humans farther than they’ve ever gone before.
 Armstrong also provides space-to-ground communications support for the International Space Station.

 NASA Armstrong was directly involved in the now-concluded Space Shuttle Program for more than 35 years, hosting the Approach and landing tests of the space shuttle prototype orbiter Enterprise in 1977 and then as the initial, and then later as the primary alternate landing site for the operational shuttles from 1981 until the last shuttle flight in 2011.

 More recently, Armstrong served as the flight test facility for Sierra Nevada Corporation’s Dream Chaser, which had been proposed as a low-Earth-orbit vehicle to carry astronauts to and from the International Space Station.

-In support of scientific discovery, we are managing the Stratospheric Observatory for Infrared Astronomy (SOFIA) program - a flying telescope aboard a Boeing 747 aircraft - in partnership with the Ames Research Center and the German Aerospace Center.
+In support of NASA's astrophysics work, the center manages flight operations of the Stratospheric Observatory for Infrared Astronomy (SOFIA) program, which incorporates a 2.5-meter high-tech telescope aboard a highly modified Boeing 747SP aircraft, in partnership with NASA's Ames Research Center and the German Aerospace Center.

 NASA Armstrong Flight Research Center

 P.O.
 Box 273